Kinesio Taping 101 How and Why it works

-Kinesiotaping is a state-of-the-art running injury tool used to help runners with injuries.
-Instead of a brace, Kinesiotape is used to help runners keep their muscles and joints in alignment.
+Kinesio Taping is a state-of-the-art athletic injury tool used to help athletes and runners with injuries.
+Instead of a brace, Kinesio Tape is used to help runners keep their muscles and joints in alignment.
+There are many other similar tape brands available such as Rock Tape or KT Tape.
+Kinesiotape is the original but functionally they all work the same.
+In our opinion Rock Tape H2O has the best glue and therefore stays on the longest.

 “This is not just tape… it is a special tape, with magic powers” – Lance Armstrong.

-At the San Diego Running Institute you can be advised if kinesiotape will help your injury. .
+At the San Diego Running and Sports Injury Clinic you can be advised if Kinesio Tape will help your injury and if it is can be taught how to tape it correctly.

-Kinesiotape is a malleable, waterproof athletic tape that can be applied over the muscle and provide support and additional feedback to that muscle and your central nervous system.
-When applied properly by a certified Kinesiotaping Practioner the results can be astounding.
-Some conditions successfully treated by Kinesiotape at the San Diego Running Institute are patellofemoral syndrome, chondromalacia patella, VMO insufficiency, achilles tendonitis/tendonosis, plantar fasciitis, shin splints and bunions.
+Kinesio Tape is a malleable, waterproof athletic tape that can be applied over the muscle and provide support and additional feedback to that muscle and your central nervous system.
+When applied properly by a certified Kinesio Taping Practioner the results can be astounding.
+Some conditions successfully treated by Kinesio Tape at the San Diego Running and Sports Injury Clinic are Patellofemoral Pain Syndrome, Chondromalacia patella, VMO insufficiency, Achilles tendonitis/tendonosis, Plantar Fasciitis, Shin Splints and Bunions.

 Proprioception is generally defined as perception mediated by proprioceptors or proprioceptive tissues (3).
 Proprioceptor is defined as a sensory nerve terminal found in muscles, tendons, and joint capsules, which give information concerning movements and position of the body to the central nervous system (3).
 There are numerous proprioceptors that provide our body with mechanoreception.
 They provide the CNS with information regarding mechanical stimuli.
 Free dendritic nerve endings are generally thought to be involved in pain transmission (nociception), however, they also respond to pressure and can be found in ligaments, tendons and joint capsules as well as the epidermis.
 Other pressure receptors found in the epidermis and dermis are the Merkel Discs which respond to light pressure, root hair plexus that respond to hair deflection and surround hair follicles, Meissner’s corpuscles which respond to light pressure, discriminative touch and vibration and Krause’s end bulbs that respond to the same and are found in the dermal papilla of hairless skin.
 Pacinian corpuscles and Ruffini’s corpuscles can be found in the subcutaneous tissue (fascia), and joint capsules transmitting deep pressure, vibration and stretch.
 Found within skeletal muscle are muscle spindles which provide feedback concerning the rate and change in length of a muscle and within the tendon there are golgi tendon organs that provide us with information regarding load on the tendon.
 These receptors provide our central nervous system with all of the above information so that we may have smooth controlled movements occur around joints, provide a reflex mechanism to avoid painful stimuli and allow for motor programming to occur.
 It is thought among Kinesiotaping practioners that Kinesiotape exerts its effects mostly through affecting the above proprioceptors.
 To understand how these proprioceptors exert their influence we must review their role in spinal reflexes arcs.